Silas Weir Mitchell (physician): Influence on Freud

 Sigmund Freud reviewed Mitchell's book on The Treatment of Certain Forms of Neurasthenia and Hysteria in 1887; and used electrotherapy in his work into the 1890s.

 Freud also adopted Mitchell's use of physical relaxation as an adjunct to therapy, which arguably led to the institutionalization of the psychoanalytic couch.

 Honors and recognition

 Mitchell's eminence in science and letters was recognized by honorary degrees conferred upon him by several universities at home and abroad and by membership, honorary or active, in many American and foreign learned societies.
 In 1887 he was president of the Association of American Physicians and in 1908–09 president of the American Neurological Association.

 He was a trustee of the Carnegie Institution from 1902 until he died in 1914.
 In 1912 he was honored by the Guggenheim Honor Cup of the Penn Club of New York.

 The American Academy of Neurology award for young researchers, the S. Weir Mitchell Award, is named for him.

 Crotalus mitchellii, the speckled rattlesnake, was named after Mitchell.

+Personal life

+Mitchell was twice married.
+His first marriage was to Mary Middleton Elwyn (1838–1862), a daughter of Dr. Alfred L. Elwyn of Philadelphia.
+Before her death, they were the parents of two children: